-The proposal calls for an 11,096 SF restaurant at Oxmoor Center, a regional shopping center.
-The subject site is located in the northeast corner of Oxmoor Center at the intersection of Christian Way and Shelbyville Road.
-Access to Interstate-264 is within immediate proximity and public transit service is readily available for the development site.
+The proposal calls for a roughly 9,000 SF restaurant with outdoor patio at Oxmoor Center, a regional shopping center.
+The subject site is in the northwest corner of Oxmoor Center at the intersection of Oxmoor Lane and Shelbyville Road.
+Access to Interstate-264 is within immediate proximity and public transit service is readily available from the development site.
 Public sidewalks and pedestrian connectivity will be provided in the area of development.
 Landscape islands will also be provided in the area of development.
-An outdoor patio for dining is proposed along the building's western façade.